Despair-Games/poketernity/src/data/biomes/README.md

 Power plant and end also have animated biome props that have associated json's

+If a biome is NOT an indoor biome, then it is affected by tinting in `field-sprite.onBind`

 ### Other code that needs updating
 * Don't forget to add connections to and from the biome in `biome-link.ts`
+* For now, don't forget to update `arena.indoorBiomes` and `arena.biomeWithProps` to account for tinting and prop display
 * For Pokemon with specific forms in certain biomes, `arena.getSpeciesFormIndex` can set specific forms for specific biomes
-* The move Camoflage uses the CopyBiomeTypeAttr which changes the user's type based on the current biome
+* The move Camoflage uses the [CopyBiomeTypeAttr](../moves/move-attrs/copy-biome-type-attr.ts) which changes the user's type based on the current biome
-* The move Secret Power uses the SecretPowerAttr which applies a secondary effect based on the current biome
+* The move Secret Power uses the [SecretPowerAttr](../moves/move-attrs/secret-power-attr.ts) which applies a secondary effect based on the current biome
-* The move Nature Power uses the NaturePowerAttr which changes into a different attack depending on the current biome
+* The move Nature Power uses the [NaturePowerAttr](../moves/move-attrs/nature-power-attr.ts) which changes into a different attack depending on the current biome